-In May 2020, four students will become the first students with intellectual/developmental disabilities in Colorado to graduate from schools offering inclusive higher education pathways.
+In May 2020, six students will become the first students with intellectual/developmental disabilities in Colorado to graduate from schools offering inclusive higher education pathways.
 Three students will graduate from University of Colorado Colorado Springs (UCCS) and one will graduate from Arapahoe Community College (ACC).

 Studies Advocacy and Human Services at UCCS

 Ashley’s commitment to making sure that people with disabilities have a strong voice in their life has led her to working an internship focused on the work of self advocates at The Arc in Colorado Springs.
 Ashley has worked to develop her own public speaking skills through many communications classes at UCCS.
 While Ashley’s career commitment will keep her working at The Arc, her outside interests in fashion and the theater give her a full life with many outside activities.